WikiEducationFoundation/WikiEduDashboard/docs/frontend.md

 - [Rupture](https://jescalan.github.io/rupture/) - A utility for working with media queries in stylus.

 ### Actions
-Actions are exactly what they sound like: any impactful front end user action should trigger a Flux or Redux action that can be received and acted upon by a store.
-Think of a Flux action as being similar to an emitted event.
+Actions are exactly what they sound like: any impactful front end user action should trigger a Redux action that can be received and acted upon by a reducer.

-New features should rely on actions in the form of plain objects that are dispatched to the Redux store and handled via reducers, rather than the McFly/Flux actions that connect to one of many McFly stores.
+New features should rely on actions in the form of plain objects that are dispatched to the Redux store and handled via reducers.
 Redux actions may use Thunk middleware to handle async events like API requests.

-### McFly Stores
-These stores listen for Actions and are responsible for parsing, storing, and providing application data to all components.
-They can subscribe to any McFly action and they can also emit a change event that is received by all subscribed components.

-For new features and significant updates, Redux should be used instead.

-##### StockStore
-StockStore is store factory that returns a McFly Store implementing a set of features used by several different models in the Dashboard application.
-These include:

-- Object CRUD
-- Object filtering by key
-- Object sorting by key
-- Data persistence (user actions can be canceled and changes reverted)
-- Load state tracking (whether or not the store has received data from the server)

 ### Redux store
 Redux uses a single store, which is built up from many independent reducer functions that handle different actions.
 Container components — those that determine which child components to render based on application state ­— can then use `connect()` to subscribe to the store, typically with `mapStateToProps()` and `mapDispatchToProps()` functions used to filter out just the data and actions that the Component needs.
 Using this standard Redux pattern, we pass only the props needed by the immediate child components.
 This minimizes the amount of rendering, since a React component re-renders whenever its props change.